Sunaina015/android-sdk-sample/README.md

 ```

 ### Enabling / Disabling the Voxeet overlay
-Enable a view (VoxeetConferenceView) on top of your current view when joining/creating a conference and will allow you to manage the current conference easily and in a stylish fashion.
+Enables a view (VoxeetConferenceView) on top of your current view when joining/creating a conference and will allow you to manage the current conference easily and in a stylish fashion.
 It regroups many objects from the Voxeet UI toolkit.
+Can be turned on/off at any point in time.

 ```java
 VoxeetSdk.enableOverlay(boolean enable);